 Once that has dried spray a heavier coat at more of an angle to hit the sides of your rocks.
 Rotate around the surface to hit your rocks on every side.

 Make sure not to oversaturate your rocks.
 They should never drip or run.
-Same with the brush on sealer.
+This is the same with the brush on sealer.
 The second coat can be thicker, but it still shouldn’t run.

 Once that coat has dried completely see if you like the finish.
 At this time you can add another coat if you like or set the rocks aside a bit longer to dry.